iPaoloTM/RAFTOpticalFlow/README.md

 # RAFT OpticalFlow

-Visualazing with a GIF optical flow.
+Visualizing with a GIF optical flow.

 The optical flow is computed with RAFT architecture (also works with no GPU, just slower)